 Music Education Courses

 MED 110.
 Foundations of Music Education.
 This course is a study of foundational matters that shore up an understanding of the music education process in schools, framing philosophical issues cross-culturally and comparatively, so that prospective teachers might grasp a broader and more varied view of music in education across time and place.
 It will include a balance of the strong traditions of school music programs with the program transitions that are unfolding as society expands into technology and mediates popular culture.
-One component of the course will be a weekly field experience (two hours per week, minimum) to orient students into practical matters of curriculum and instruction linked to philosophical and theoretical issues.
+One component of the course will be a weekly field experience (two hours per week, minimum, or a total of 30 hours in the semester) to orient students into practical matters of curriculum and instruction linked to philosophical and theoretical issues.

 MED 223.
 Brass Techniques.
 A study of the brass family.
 Emphasis on pedagogical techniques.
 Mixed brass ensemble experience.